eulazzo/sigma/README.md

    For this, it was necessary to make some settings.
 On the terminal i typed <code>amplify auth update</code> and follow a few steps until the last question where it shows the option <code>which trigger do you want to enable for cognito?</code>  just choose <code>Post Confirmation</code>  and then choose to add the lambda function with the purpose of save user data in DynanoDB.
 </p>

-## SENT, READ and DELIVERED Message Status
+## Sent, read and Delivered Message Status

 ### To implement this feature, the following logic was thought: </br>
 <p>